theartofeducation/-aoeu-react-components/README.md

 * `yarn run mdlint` - runs `markdownlint` for status analysis of markdown documents
 * `yarn run lint` - runs both `eslint` and `mdlint` tasks
 * `yarn run test` - runs unit tests for JS modules and components with [Jest](https://jestjs.io/)
+* `yarn run linkall` - runs `yarn link` in each component/package in the project, which makes them ALL available for linking from other projects when doing local development.
+* `yarn run unlinkall` - runs `yarn unlink` in each component/package in the project, removes symlinks for each of them.
+You will typically want to run this when you're done with local development work.
+* `yarn run clean` - deletes both the `node_modules` and `dist` folders in each component/package.
+* `yarn run prebuild` - runs `yarn run clean`
+* `yarn run build` - runs `webpack` to build each component/package in the project.
+You will not commonly need to run this manually yourself.
+This is called from the `prepublishOnly` task to build each component/package to prep each package for publishing to the npm/GitHub package registry.
 * `yarn run storybook` - runs a [local instance](http://localhost:6006) of Storybook
 * `yarn run sb` - also runs Storybook (aliases the `storybook` task) (yes, I'm lazy)
 * `yarn run build-storybook` - builds a static instance of Storybook for deployment/hosting/reference
 * `yarn run bootstrap` - runs `lerna bootstrap`, which handles installation of dependencies for the individual packages, including and especially linking any cross-dependencies between packages.
 You can find [more details here](https://lerna.js.org/#command-bootstrap).
 * `yarn run version` - runs `lerna version`, which handles incrementing the versions for each individual package in the project, updating the `CHANGELOG.md` for each package, and applying tags to the repository for each package that gets updated.
 You can find [more details about the `lerna version` command here](https://github.com/lerna/lerna/tree/main/commands/version#readme).
 * `yarn run publish` - runs `lerna publish from-package`, which handles publishing packages that have not already/yet been published to the configured package registry.
 You can find [more details about the `lerna publish` command here](https://github.com/lerna/lerna/blob/main/commands/publish#readme).
+* `yarn run xlink` - runs a custom script to help with managing un/linking common cross-project dependencies.
+See additional documentation on this below.

 ## Development